-Unlike some towns, Apollo Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Apollo Beach are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Apollo Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Apollo Beach is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Apollo Beach who work in management occupations (15.81%), office and administrative support (13.73%), and sales jobs (13.20%).
+There are especially a lot of people living in Apollo Beach who work in management occupations (17.13%), sales jobs (13.47%), and office and administrative support (13.04%).

 Also of interest is that Apollo Beach has more people living here who work in computers and math than 95% of the places in the US.